KerryDRX/ENGG1340_Group66/README.md

 ## Problem Setting:
 On entering the system, users can choose whether to set the expenditure budget or not according to their wishes.
 The budget can be changed after each round of operation.
 Users will be reminded of the exceeded amount and the corresponding month if the expenditure exceeds the budget.

 Before performing other functionalities, users must add record(s) to the system at first.
+Also, during the running of our system, users should not delete all records.

 When adding records to the system, users should provide full information on each record.
 Each record contains five items in order of amount, income or expenditure, type, account, date.
-The amount of money in the transactions entered by the user should not be too large (less than 100 billion).
+The amount of money in the transactions and the budget entered by the user should be larger than 0 and smaller than 10 billion.

 Customers can search for specific records according to a certain interval of date or amount of money input by themselves.
 Customers can also choose whether to search for records by type and account.